-Transaction Item Filters in Campaigns
+Transaction Item Filters

 Transaction Item Filters enable precise targeting within loyalty campaigns by allowing you to isolate specific products in a customer's purchase.